ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 can be used to symbolically reason about programs.
-Using such tools, one can determine equality of two functions by asking if there is some [symbolic assignment](https://en.wikipedia.org/wiki/Symbolic_execution) applied to both functions returns an unequal result.
-Tools such as [Crux](https://crux.galois.com/) from Galois or the work from the [Languages, Systems, and Data Lab @ UCSC](https://lsd.ucsc.edu/) use this technique to prove that a function implements a certain specification.
+Using such tools, one can determine equality of two functions by asking if there is some [symbolic assignment](https://en.wikipedia.org/wiki/Symbolic_execution) applied to both functions that returns an unequal result.
+Tools such as [Crux](https://crux.galois.com/) from Galois or the work from the [Languages, Systems, and Data Lab @ UCSC](https://lsd.ucsc.edu/) use this technique to prove that a function implements a certain specification, such as [producing equivalent outputs as a less efficient function](https://www.youtube.com/watch?v=dCNQFHjgotU).
 Normal testing is insufficient in this case as it is often not possible to try every input to a function, meaning it is possible to miss a bug arising from an edge case.[^5]